Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Torsion over arbitrary rings

 It is a general property of radical functors that the corresponding torsion-free class\footnote{Strictly speaking, this should be called the \texttt{pretorsion-free} class.} is a reflective subcategory.
 In our case, this means that $\injt^{-1}$, called a reflector and viewed as a functor from the category of all modules to the category of torsion-free modules (but not all modules!) is left adjoint to the inclusion functor.
 Thus, we have

-\begin{proposition} The functor $\injt^{-1}$ from the category of all modules to the category of torsion-free modules preserves all colimits.
+\begin{proposition} The functor $\injt^{-1}$ from the category of all right modules to the category of torsion-free right modules preserves all colimits.
 In particular, the class of torsion-free modules has all colimits. \end{proposition}

-\begin{remark} It is tempting to use the short exact sequence~\eqref{Eq:s-inverse} to show that $\injt$ preserves all colimits, too.
-However such an argument would be incorrect since, in that sequence, $\injt^{-1}$ denotes a functor from the category of all modules to itself, whereas the codomain of $\injt^{-1}$ in the corollary is the subcategory determined by the torsion-free modules.
+\begin{remark} It is tempting to use the short exact sequence~\eqref{Eq:s-inverse} to show that~$\injt$ preserves all colimits, too.
+However such an argument would be incorrect since, in that sequence, $\injt^{-1}$ denotes a functor from the category of all modules to itself, whereas the codomain of $\injt^{-1}$ in the proposition is the subcategory determined by the torsion-free modules.
 In fact, as we shall see in Proposition~\ref{P:s-epi} below, $\injt$ preserves all colimits if and only if it is the zero functor.
-It is a general property of radicals that colimits in the reflective subcategory can be computed as images under the reflector (in our case, $\injt^{-1}$) of colimits in the ambient category. \end{remark}
+It is a general fact that colimits in a reflective subcategory can be computed as images under the reflector (in our case, $\injt^{-1}$) of colimits in the ambient category. \end{remark}

-The next three results deal with the vanishing and the exactness properties of the torsion functor.
+The next three results deal with the vanishing and the exactness properties of the injective torsion functor.
 Since tensoring with a flat module is an exact functor, we have

 \begin{lemma} If $A$ is flat, then $\injt(A) = \{0\}$, i.e., each flat module is torsion-free. \end{lemma}